AlgebraicJulia/SemiringFactorizations.jl/README.md

 Let $G$ be a directed weighted graph with adjacency matrix $A$.
-The all-pairs shortest path problem can be formulated as a fixed-point point problem over the min-plus semiring.
+The all-pairs shortest path problem can be reformulated as a linear fixed-point point problem over the min-plus semiring.

 ```math